 I loved Amanda!
-Matilda the Musical is something that will always stay close to my heart.
-Again you form close friendships, and we are all very supportive of each other.
+The Royal Shakespeare Company’s Matilda The Musical is something that will always stay close to my heart.
+Again, you form close friendships, and we are all very supportive of each other.
 Amanda is one of the children in the musical who attends Crunchem Hall with Matilda and friends.
 There are nine children in any one show, and they are all integral in telling Matilda’s story.
 Amanda is involved in all of the children’s scenes, but her featured scene is in the playground.
 Miss Trunchbull (the unkind headmistress) reprimands Amanda for wearing pigtails.
 She marches over to Amanda and picks her up by her pigtails, swings her around by her hair and throws her.
 Amanda then falls from the roof and appears unscathed in the centre aisle after being caught by some older children.
 This scene is one that always creates a huge amount of buzz in the audience as they see her being spun around (she really does get lifted off the ground and spun around!), drop from the roof and then appear amongst the audience!

 The children in the show are all busy throughout, singing, dancing and acting and have a huge part to play in the production – even moving props on and off the stage.
 I loved being involved in every aspect of making the show work and working with the adults.